denevell/Natch-Android/README.md

 ### Edit post

-* I should be able to edit my post
 * I shouldn't be able to edit post if not mine
 * I should see an error on edit post if there